JoinUs4Health/Organisation/technical/platform/pages/terms-of-use_en.md

 In general, use the tools provided in JoinUs4Health to foster a considerate and accessible atmosphere.

 Contributions that do not originate from you must be credited with reference to the license, license holder and source.
+Contributions and content to which you do not have the necessary rights, for example because they originate from a third party and they do not have a license to publish, may not be uploaded or created and shared with others.
+The provider does not check whether third party rights are violated by a contribution and content and accordingly assumes no liability for your contributions and content.
+If you become aware of an infringement of third party rights, please contact us immediately.

 Uninvited comments about another user's personal choices, lifestyle or family are strongly discouraged and may be considered harassment.
-Inappropriate sexual attention, comments about appearance and implication of physical contact will not be tolerated toward any non-consenting user.
+Inappropriate sexual attention, comments about appearance and implication of physical contact will not be tolerated.

 In discussions, please remain civil, do not insult the people you're talking to.
 Note that irony, sarcasm, or similar modes of language don't translate well to written language and tend to escalate discussions or misunderstandings.